miyabitanimchi/Apps_for_practice/README.md

 # apps_for_practice

-### This is the repository for putting web apps I created for my practice:muscle:.
-Mainly using pure JavaScript, HTML and CSS/Sass.
+This is the repository for putting web apps I created for my practice :muscle: Mainly using pure JavaScript, HTML and CSS/Sass.